 - Estates of deceased or bankrupt persons

-- Limited companies with voting shares admitted to trading on a regulated market
+- Limited companies with voting shares admitted to trading on a regulated market and their subsidiaries

 - Non-profit associations which do not have any beneficial owners

 - The state, county councils and municipalities as well as legal entities where these have a significant deciding role